baptleduc/replay/CONTRIBUTING.md

 Thanks for wanting to contribute!

-This document explains how to propose changes (bug fixes, new features, documentation, tests) in a way that speeds up review and increases the chance of acceptance.
+This document explains how to propose changes (bug fixes, new features, documentation, tests) in a way that improve code quality.

 ## Before you start

 1. Read the `README.md` and any project documentation.
-2. Search existing issues and pull requests — your bug or idea may already be discussed.
+2. Search existing issues and pull requests, your bug or idea may already be discussed.
 3. For large changes (major features, big refactors) open an issue or discussion first to agree on the approach.

-> If this project requires a Contributor License Agreement (CLA) or Developer Certificate of Origin (DCO), it will be documented in the repository.
-Follow the shown procedure if applicable.

 ## Bug reports and feature requests

 Both bug reports and feature request, big or small, are welcome.

 Before submitting a feature request, please check if an open issue already exists.
 If this is not the case, submit a feature request.
-Describe your use case, why you need this feature and why this feature is important for replay.
+Describe your use case, why you need this feature and why this feature is important for `replay`.

 Before filing a bug report, please check if an open issue already exists.
 If this is not the case, submit a new bug report.
 If you're not sure if something is a bug or not, feel free to file a bug report anyway.